how-to block ads

 Official Cisco website regarding the ASA 5500 series

-For some basic VPN and firewall features, the legacy PIX Firewall 501 might do the job as well.
+For some basic VPN and firewall features, the legacy PIX Firewall 500 series might do the job as well.
 Though the 501 is a compact model, larger model such as 515E is recommended to provide scalability.

 Official Cisco website regarding the PIX 501 model

 Keep in mind that either the ASA nor PIX is not a router.
 Therefore if you have or plan to have two ISP or have redundant ISP links; then you need both router and the PIX, or a router that have VPN and Firewall features.

 »Cisco Forum FAQ »Which Cisco solution is right for my situation?

 »[H/W] Cisco 1921 vs 880 and 890 series